IBM/aspera-cli/README.md

 ## Access to original files and preview creation

-Standard open source tools are used to create thumnails and video previews.
+Standard open source tools are used to create thumbnails and video previews.
 Those tools require that original files are accessible in the local file system and also write generated files on the local file system.
 The tool provides 2 ways to read and write files with the option: `file_access`